-GraphQL helps your applications to work stable and also speed up their performance.
+GraphQL helps your applications to work stable and also speeds up their performance.

-But by using the REST which assembles all the data at one place requires multiple times to fetch data from the server, results in slowing down the application and makes it unresponsive.
+But using the REST which assembles all the data in one place requires multiple times to fetch data from the server, which results in slowing down the application and making it unresponsive.

 And this is one more example where the eCommerce website is using the API in order to make the customer login authentication on the website by using their respective social account.

 Facebook’s API allows their own users to post content to their Timelines from third-party mobile applications they’re using.
 This function has enabled many apps to grow their user database very quickly.

 Like Facebook, Twitter has an API that can also be used by third-party mobile applications to identify their users on sign-up and to enable users to post content easily from an app to their Twitter or Facebook account like sharing best offers & exclusive deals from an eCommerce application with friends.

 The big tech giant Google is also very popular in providing its APIs for mapping and location-based services.

 Some of the mobile applications have been mapped as essential features like Opencart Marketplace Mobile App which is using the API to fetch the seller store location which helps the customer, in turn, to purchase products from the nearby seller.

 In short, APIs enable apps to interact with each other.
 They can enhance the user experience and might even help fuel the popularity of your app.